Plan away. Review safety precautions: We’re always learning more about COVID-19, so stay up-to-date with the latest safety practices.

 Whether you’re dining in or taking out, there are some things to remember:

 Face coverings are a must: If you’re eating in, you can take your face covering off while you’re at your table to eat and drink.
-You must wear it throughout the rest of your dining experience.
+You must wear it throughout the rest of your dining experience including when wait staff take orders or deliver food to the table.

 Stay six feet apart: Make sure to keep at least six feet away from anyone not at your table.